Arcensoth/playtracker-datapack/README.md

 `playtracker.used.bow.offhand`          | Present on players for a single tick when they use a bow in their offhand.
 `playtracker.used.carrot_on_a_stick`    | Present on players for a single tick when they use a carrot on a stick.
 `playtracker.used.ender_pearl`          | Present on players for a single tick when they use a carrot on an ender pearl.
-`playtracker.used.ender_eye`            | Present on players for a single tick when they use a carrot on an ender eye.
 `playtracker.used.snowball`             | Present on players for a single tick when they use a carrot on a snowball.
 `playtracker.used.experience_bottle`    | Present on players for a single tick when they use a carrot on an experience bottle.
 `playtracker.used.splash_potion`        | Present on players for a single tick when they use a carrot on a splash potion.